Coronavirus (COVID-19) FAQs

 As with any military operation, we want to be trained, equipped and prepared to contain the coronavirus quickly and effectively if an outbreak were to occur in or around our bases.
 Units are conducting preparations in the event a cadet, Soldier, family member or civilian employee is diagnosed with COVID-19.

-Keller strongly recommends anyone in quarantine - whether command- or self-directed - should do their best to "remain inside" as much as possible and "limit their contact with other people" as much as possible for the quarantine period.
-Instruction for how to quarantining and tips for doing so at home can be found here.
-Additional resources can be found at https://www.cdc.gov/quarantine/index.html.
+Keller strongly recommends anyone in quarantine - whether command- or self-directed - should do their best to "remain inside" as much as possible and limit their contact with other people as much as possible for the quarantine period.
+During quarantine, you should avoid contact with anyone outside of your immediate household, but you are still allowed to do activities such as walking your dog and working out alone outside.

 If I have family members with a visitor pass, will they be able to visit us?
 Or are they restricted from post?

 Yes, if you have family members, they will be able to visit you if they are here.
 If guests do not hold current passes for access, the West Point resident will be required to escort them on to the installation.
 However, if you're in a quarantine status or an isolated status, the answer would be no for that question.
 This is the current access policy for non-residents and is subject to change.